You can read a plain language description of NJ statutes governing animal cruelty HERE

 Law: Found Animals Must Be Reported to Animal Control and the Shelter

-WHY?: State law requires that stray animals picked up by Animal Control be immediately brought to a licensed animal shelter to be held for 7 days.
+WHY?: State law requires that stray animals picked up by team Animal Response Team be immediately brought to a licensed animal shelter to be held for 7 days.
 It is the shelter’s legal responsibility to hold these animals so that their owners know where to find them.
 Although keeping a stray animal temporarily may sound tempting, it sometimes makes it more difficult to reunite them with their owner.
-If you find a stray animal, immediately contact Animal Control and the shelter to report the animal as found.
+If you find a stray animal, immediately contact the Animal Response Team and the shelter to report the animal as found.
 Fostering the animal (caring for it in your home on behalf of the shelter), may be possible with shelter permission.
 For more on what to do if you find a pet, click here.

 Law: Stray Domestic Animals Are to be Held for 7 Days Before a Shelter Makes Them Available for Adoption

-Animal Control Contact Information (Report law violations and animal bites here)
+Animal Response Team Contact Information (Report law violations and animal bites here)